openloudriver/ChatDO/packages/ai-router/TEST.md

 AI_ROUTER_PORT=8081
 ```

-Note: Model selection (gpt-5 or gpt-5-codex) is now handled automatically by routing rules based on intent.
+Note: All intents use gpt-5.
+Model selection is handled automatically by routing rules.